 A course of study includes all the classes and community experiences the student will complete to achieve their postsecondary goals.
-Postsecondary goals should take into consideration where the student wants to work, learn, and live after graduation.
+For example, where they want to work, learn, and live after graduation.
 It is important for everyone working with the student to assist in identifying a course of study that is aligned with their postsecondary goals.
 The team should ensure participation in courses and experiences that support progress towards the student's goals.

 The connection between the student's postsecondary goals and the course of study should be clear.